kelvins/lbph/README.md

 This project was created under the **MIT license**.
 You can read the license here: [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE)

+## How to contribute

 Feel free to contribute by commenting, suggesting, creating issues or sending pull requests.
 Any help is welcome.

-## Contributing
+### Contributing

 1. Create an issue (optional)
-2. Fork the repo
+2. Fork the repo to your Github account
+3. Clone the project to your local machine
-3. Make your changes
+4. Make your changes
-4. Commit your changes (`git commit -am 'Some cool feature'`)
+5. Commit your changes (`git commit -am 'Some cool feature'`)
-5. Push to the branch (`git push origin master`)
+6. Push to the branch (`git push origin master`)
-6. Create a new Pull Request
+7. Create a new Pull Request